History: First Issued: May 1, 2009. Last Revised: April 14, 2010.

 3.1 The University Controller shall be the Program Administrator and shall chair the Red Flag Rules Committee.

-The Red Flag Rules Committee shall be appointed by the Vice Chancellor for Finance and Administration, and the Provost and Executive Vice Chancellor; and shall assist the Program Administrator with the implementation and oversight of the Program.
+The Red Flag Rules Committee shall be appointed by the Vice Chancellor for Finance and Administration, and the Executive Vice Chancellor and Provost; and shall assist the Program Administrator with the implementation and oversight of the Program.
 The Program Administrator shall maintain the definitive list of personnel serving as a member of the Red Flag Rules Committee.

 The duties of the Program Administrator include: